iWinston/typeorm-plus/docs/connection-api.md

 const secondaryConnection = connectionManager.get("secondary");
 ```

-* `has` - Checks if connection is registered in the given connection manager.
+* `has` - Checks if a connection is registered in the given connection manager.

 ```typescript
 if (connectionManager.has("default")) {